 - Information regarding security agreements (if applicable).

 - Assignment and application information.

 Selling Without a Title or Registration in Minnesota

 In most cases, you will need to have the car title to sell your car in Minnesota.
 If the original title has been lost or destroyed, you can fill out an Application for Duplicate Title, Registration, Cab or Lien Card (Form PS2067A-18).
-The application is available for download or you can find one at your local Minnesota DVS office.
+The application is available for download or you can find one at your local Minnesota Driver and Vehicle Services office.
 For more information, see our Replacing a Lost Title in Minnesota page.

 Vehicle registration is not required when the title is present.
 It is the buyer's responsibility to register the vehicle once ownership has been transferred with the vehicle title.
 For more information, visit our Register Car in Minnesota page.

 Although Minnesota does not require sellers to submit a notice of transfer and a release of liability when selling a car, the MN DVS strongly recommends it.
 Doing so absolves you from all liability.
 Ideally, you should complete this process in person with the buyer, while transferring the vehicle title at your local Minnesota DVS office.